amorriscode/anthonymorris.dev/data/second-brain/D281 - Linux Foundations.md

 		- Embedded systems
 		- Linux From Scratch
 			- Teaches you to build a distro from the ground up
+- In Linux, file extensions are only useful to the user, the OS ignores them
 ### Decision points
 - Role
 	- Desktop vs server